kairosity/mp4-lionize/README.md

 __403 CSRF error__

-- This would be thrown if users try and access pages they should not in a CSRF threatening manner.
+- This is thrown if users try and access pages they should not in a CSRF threatening manner.

 <br>